jyothishkjames/Seattle-Boston-Airbnb-Data-Analysis/README.md

 * Business Understanding

-   * Average visitors to Seattle/Boston over time?
+   * Planned visitors to Seattle/Boston over time (based on non availability of listings)?

    * Which areas are more crowded, which areas are more preferred by people?

    * Busiest time to visit Seattle/Boston?

-   * Compare rates between the two cities over time.
+   * Compare the average daily price for a month over time(between the two cities).

    * Predict price.

 * Data Understanding

-   * Predicted visitors to Seattle/Boston over time (based on non availability of listings)?
+   * Planned visitors to Seattle/Boston over time (based on non availability of listings)?
      - date, accommodates (columns)
    * Which areas are more crowded, which areas are more preferred by people?
      - neighbourhood, zipcode (columns)
    * Busiest time to visit Seattle/Boston?
      - last_scraped, accommodates (columns)
-   * Compare rates between the two cities over time.
+   * Compare the average daily price for a month over time(between the two cities).
      - price, weekly_price, monthly_price (columns)
    * Predict price.
      - property_type, room_type, neighbourhood, zipcode, accommodates,